cprabhath/chatbot-backend/README.md

-To initialize the chatbot plese follow below steps: if chatbot_model.keras files exists in the directory, you can directly execute STEP 04.
+To initialize the chatbot plese follow below steps: if chatbot_model.keras files exists in the directory, no need execute STEP 03.

     STEP 01:
         Create env folder in your directry and activate it. to create that folder please run below command: